nikhedonia/flux/Readme.md

 #Flux
-##A a C++14 library for async programming  based on composable futures
+##A C++14 library for async programming  based on composable futures